Object Sorting Using a Global Texture-Shape 3D Feature Descriptor: System description

 Where $N$ represents the total number of the whole object surface points.
 The SDC component is described by a histogram of 45 bins, each normal angular deviation of the extended FPFH\cite{rusu2009fast} component is also described by a histogram of 45 bins, and the angular deviations of the viewpoint direction component is described by a histogram of 128 bins.
 Therefore, the CVFH descriptor is described by a histogram of 308 bins.

-\emph{Color-CVFH descriptor:} In this paper, we design a global texture-shape 3D feature descriptor named as Color-CVFH which contains two components, including a global color histogram and a CVFH histogram.
-We can obtain the point cloud image of real scene by using the RGB-D sensor Microsoft Kinect, and this kind of point cloud not only contains the shape information, but also the color information.
+\emph{Color-CVFH descriptor:} In this paper, we design a global texture-shape 3D feature descriptor named as Color-CVFH which contains two components, a global color histogram and a CVFH histogram.
+We can obtain the point cloud image of real scene by using the RGB-D sensor Microsoft Kinect, which not only contains the shape information, but also the color information.
 Also, we can acquire the point cloud of each individual target object from the real scene by utilizing the proposed method of segmentation.
-Thus we can get the color information of the target object, which is described in RGB color space.
-In most circumstance, the color information which is described in HSV (Hue, Saturation, Value) color space outperforms the color information in RGB color space for perception.
-In this work, we transform the color information from RGB color space to HSV color space.
-The hue dimension is a primary component in HSV color space for perception, and the hue dimension is divided into a histogram of 90 bins.
+Thus we can get the color information of the target object, which is now described in RGB color space.
+However, in most circumstance, the color information which is described in HSV (Hue, Saturation, Value) color space outperforms the color information in RGB color space for perception.
+Therefore, in this work, we transform the color information from RGB color space to HSV color space.
+The hue dimension is a primary component in HSV color space for perception, and is divided into a histogram of 90 bins.
 Also, the saturation dimension and value dimension are both divided into a histogram of 51 bins.
-After that, we can obtain a global color histogram feature which contains 192 histogram bins, and one single object has a global color histogram only.
-Here, we denote the global color histogram feature of the object $O_i$ as $H_i$, the CVFH histogram feature of the object $O_i$ as $C_i$, and the Color-CVFH descriptor of the object $O_i$ as $D_i$.
-Mathematically, the definition of the Color-CVFH descriptor $D_i$ is shown as following.
+After that, we can obtain a global color histogram feature which contains 192 histogram bins.
+It is noted that one single object has only a global color histogram.
+Here, we denote the global color histogram feature of the object $O_i$ as $M_i$, the CVFH histogram feature of the object $O_i$ as $N_i$, and the Color-CVFH descriptor of the object $O_i$ as $L_i$.
+Mathematically, the definition of the Color-CVFH descriptor $L_i$ is shown as following.

-The equation (4) shows that the Color-CVFH descriptor $D_i$ consists of two different global histograms.
-The first part of the Color-CVFH is a global color histogram $H_i$, followed by the CVFH histogram $C_i$ as the second part.
-Obviously, the Color-CVFH descriptor is a global 3D feature descriptor which built by a histogram of 500 bins (HSV: 192 bins, CVFH: 308 bins).
-The frame of the Color-CVFH descriptor is shown in Fig. 2.
-Besides, The Color-CVFH descriptor make full use of color and geometrical information, and can be conveniently utilized to train a multi-class SVM classifier for recognizing and classifying target objects.
+The equation (4) shows that the Color-CVFH descriptor $L_i$ consists of two different global histograms.
+The first part of the Color-CVFH is a global color histogram $M_i$, followed by the CVFH histogram $N_i$ as the second part.
+Obviously, the Color-CVFH descriptor is a global 3D feature descriptor which is built by a histogram of 500 bins (HSV: 192 bins, CVFH: 308 bins).
+Because the Color-CVFH descriptor makes use of both color and geometrical information, it can be conveniently utilized to train a multi-class SVM classifier for recognizing and classifying the target objects.
+Therefore, the details of generating the proposed descriptor can be shown in Figure \ref{fig_c_cvfh}.